akseidel/pywordletool/worddata/wordlist_log.md

 The full 14,855 word list is the file **nyt_wordlist.txt**.

-The following tracks some of the word changes:
+The following tracks some of the word changes.
+Removed means removed from being a possible solution.
+Removed words are still allowed guesses:

 * fanny, NYT unsuitable.
 It was an original 2,309 possible solution.
 * gipsy, NYT unsuitable.
 It was an original 2,309 possible solution.